Should My Patient Be Screened for Lung Cancer?

 A note on insurance coverage:

 Be sure to advise your patient to check with their insurance plan for screening coverage and for any additional procedures—there may be other costs associated even if the actual screening is free.
-Ask the referral facility doing the LDCT scan to carefully and clearly explain to your patient all the costs that they may incur and not just the cost of the LDCT scan alone.
+Ask the referral facility doing the low-dose CT scan to carefully and clearly explain to your patient all the costs that they may incur and not just the cost of the low-dose CT scan alone.
 Recommend your patients use the Lung Cancer Screening Insurance Checklist as guidance.

 What should I discuss with my patient who may be a candidate for lung cancer screening?